Infanta Sofía of Spain

-Biography
+Sofía was born at the Ruber International Hospital in Madrid during the reign of her paternal grandfather, King Juan Carlos.
+She has received the same education as her sister, being educated at the Santa María de los Rosales School and, in 2023, she started an International Baccalaureate at the UWC Atlantic College in Wales, United Kingdom.

+Early life and family

-Infanta Sofía was born on 29 April 2007 at 16:50 in the Ruber International Hospital in Madrid by means of a caesarean section, two days after due date.
+Infanta Sofía was born on 29 April 2007 at 16:50 (CET) at the Ruber International Hospital in Madrid by means of a caesarean section, two days after due date.
 Like her elder sister, her birth was announced by the royal family to the press via SMS.
 It was announced that her umbilical cord stem cells would be sent to a European private bank in Belgium and to a Spanish public one.
 The parents, then the Prince and Princess of Asturias, did the same with Leonor's cells: they were taken to a private center in Arizona, which caused controversy in Spain.

-Sofía was named after her paternal grandmother, Queen Sofía of Spain.
+Sofía was named after her paternal grandmother, Queen Sofía.
 She was christened on 15 July by the Archbishop of Madrid, Antonio María Rouco Varela, in the gardens of the Palacio de la Zarzuela.
-Her godparents are Paloma Rocasolano (her maternal grandmother) and Konstantin, Prince of Vidin.
+Her godparents are Paloma Rocasolano (her maternal grandmother) and Konstantin, Prince of Vidin (Konstantin-Assen de Bulgaria).
 Like her sister, she was given one name, with the additional name of de Todos los Santos (of All the Saints), at her christening, a Bourbon tradition.

 She received her First Communion on 17 May 2017 at the parish Asunción de Nuestra Señora, and was accompanied by her parents, her older sister, her grandparents, her maternal great-grandmother Menchu Álvarez del Valle, her step-grandmother Ana Togores, and her godfather Konstantin-Assen of Bulgaria, Prince of Vidin.

-Title and style

-Since her birth, Sofía has been an Infanta of Spain, with the style of Her Royal Highness, but not Princesa as only the heir presumptive of Spain is allowed to carry that title.

-Sofía's full title is Her Royal Highness Sofía de Todos los Santos de Borbón y Ortiz, Infanta of Spain.
+On 23 May 2023, she received the sacrament of confirmation.

+Education

+Like her older sister, in 2009, Sofía started her education at the Escuela Infantil Guardia Real, the daycare for the children of the Spanish Royal Guard.
+On 13 September 2010, she began her first year of primary school at the Santa María de los Rosales School in Madrid.
+In August 2023, she began studying a 2-year International Baccalaureate program at the UWC Atlantic College in the Vale of Glamorgan, Wales.
+She graduated on 24 May 2025.

+After announcing in April 2025 that the Infanta had decided not to undergo military service, in July 2025 the Royal Household confirmed that she would study Politics and International Relations at Forward College, an institution affiliated with the University of London.
+The studies, which began in September 2025, will last three years and will span three European capitals: Lisbon, Paris and Berlin.